masonoprice/masonoprice.github.io/index.md

 ## Who are we?
 Deis Robotics is a club team at Brandeis University.
 We're a diverse group of students connected by a common interest in robotics.
-Right now, we're really active in the fun sport of Combat Robotics, and we've attended a number of events at Norwalk Havoc Robotics Leage ([NHRL](https://www.nhrl.io/))
+Right now, we're really active in the exciting sport of Combat Robotics, and we've attended a number of events at Norwalk Havoc Robotics Leage ([NHRL](https://www.nhrl.io/))

 ## What can you find in this website?
 1. **Guides:** A hand-full of tutorials and write-ups, for things like wiring, designing, and manufacturing.
-2. **Projects:** Our current robots, with links to each of their wikipedia pages at NHRL, under the 'Projects' tab.
+2. **Projects:** Our current robots, with links to each of their wikipedia pages at NHRL.
 3. **Calculations:** A calculator you can copy and use to calculate a variety of parameters for a combat robot.
 4. **Wiki:** A link to our team wikipedia page at NHRL.